icylace/deep-into-the-code/Haskell/README.md

 stack runghc haskell
 ```

-to compile-on-the-fly and execute the `haskell.hs` file.
+to compile-on-the-fly and execute the `GeneralLanguage/src/Main.hs` file.
 If successful, it should result in the simple output of `Hello world!`.
 Otherwise, compiler errors will be shown.

 Another way is to load the source code from within the GHCi REPL environment.
 While remaining in the same directory, open up GHCi by running